MohamedSalman1/webbzone.alert/README.md

 ## Developer

-This plugin has been made by [https://in.linkedin.com/in/mohamed-salman-78b61154](Salman)
+This plugin has been made by [Mohamed Salman](https://in.linkedin.com/in/mohamed-salman-78b61154)